Healthy Breakfast Burrito Recipe – Best Burritos in 15 Mins (Vegetarian)

 If you’re following a high-protein diet, then this breakfast quesadilla (yep you can make it like a quesadilla if you’d prefer, check out the pics below!) recipe is for you.

-Not only is it packed full of healthy nutrients from the avocado, but the addition of cottage cheese makes it a high-protein meal too.
+Not only is it packed full of healthy nutrients from the avocado, but the addition of cottage cheese makes it a high-protein meal too (cottage cheese recipes are always a great source of high protein with low fat content!).

 Consider a reward similar to this: As an added benefit, the protein in cottage cheese digests relatively slowly which will help you to feel fuller for longer.